slatedocs/slate/source/includes/_documents.md

     ]
   ]
 ]);
-// if you dont want us to have the PDF, you can just send us
+// if you don't want us to have the PDF, you can just send us
 // the original_hash and the name of the document.
-Both are required
+Both are required.
 $document = new Document([
   'original_hash' => hash('sha256', file_get_contents('path/to/my-file.pdf')),
   'name' => 'my-file.pdf',